Introduction to Discussions

 Here's what a Discussion Topic might look like:

 Topics can be followed to receive notifications for when new posts and comments are made.
-If there are many Topics in a Study, you can group them into Discussion Categories for more organization.
+If there are many Topics in a Study, you can group them into Discussion Categories and subcategories for more organization.
 There are also other customization options for Topics surrounding scheduling and feedback stages.